 Wagyu beef is carefully stewed with the spicy curry, resulting in an irresistible blend of flavors.
 One bite and you’ll instinctively wonder, did the Japanese soldiers experience this taste as well?

-Apparently nowadays the shop also sells appetizers to go with alcohol, making the place popular as a “curry shop for drinking”.
-Even before the shop’s temporary closure the establishment was so cozy it was usually filled with employees, giving it a much more intimate and familial feel.
-It sure makes one happy considering not only was the curry preserved, but the kind environment that gives the place its charm was safeguarded as well.
+Even before the shop’s temporary closure, the establishment was so cozy it was usually filled with employees, giving it a much more intimate and familial feel.
+It sure makes one happy considering not only was the curry preserved but the kind environment that gives the place its charm was safeguarded as well.

 - Address Yokosuka-shi Wakamatsu-chō 3-13

 - Phone Number 046-854-7470